halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

 ##### **Enabled**

-This option enables users to enable or disable the tacacs+ authentication.
+This option enables users to enable or disable the TACACS+ authentication.
-Endpoint.

     Accepted values: Enable / Disable